stardot/beebem-windows/README.txt

                         appropriate ROM (e.g. Acorn DFS2.26 for the Acorn 1770 board).

-  65C02 Second Processor - Enables/disables the second processor emulation.
+  65C02 Second Processor - Enables/disables the 65C02 second processor
+                        emulation.
 Note that in Master 128 mode the second processor  may be disabled in the CMOS settings.
                         To enable it type this command and press break (F12):
                             *CONFIGURE TUBE

+  Torch Z80 Second Processor - Enables/disables the Z80 second processor
+                        emulation.
+See the README_Z80.TXT file for more details.

   Allow ROM writes    - Enable/disable ROM writes for each ROM slot.
                         ROMs read at start-up are write protected by